ASHWINISAILU/College-data-analysis--using-statistical-models---R-Studio/README.md

 ![image](https://github.com/user-attachments/assets/7d1cb72e-4788-41d9-85b9-28cd8c7daca6)

 The above ANOVA table helps us to predict the better model for this analaysis.Model 1 analyse the response variable Grad.Rate with two predictors Private and Elite. where as Model 2 analyse the response variable with Grad.Rate with all predictors in the data set.

 The Residual Degree of Freedom for model1 is 697 and model 2 is 683.The Residual Sum of Squares for model 1(163673) is higher than model 2(110622).Model 2 has sum of squares is 53051 which indicates the variability with multiple predictors when compared to model 1.

 The F-Satistics is 23.396 shows significant improvement in fit of model 2 when compared to model 1.
 The p-value is very low which shows statistically high significant for model 2 when compared to model 1.

-To conclude , this ANOVA table shows Model 2, with all predictors shows significantly better than model 1(where Private and Elite are the predictors).
+This ANOVA table shows Model 2, with all predictors shows significantly better than model 1(where Private and Elite are the predictors).
 The lower RSS value of model 2 with more number of predictors shows that predictors contribute significantly on variation in the Grad.
 Rate.
 Hence, the model 2 provides a better fit than model 1.

 Conclusion: The multiple regression model outperforms the simple model, as indicated by a higher Adjusted R-Squared and ANOVA test results.